-2. Safety and Effectiveness

-Manufacturers typically argue that products liability claims clearly seek to impose state law requirements that affect the safety and effectiveness of the medical device at issue, which are different from or additional to those imposed by the FDA.
-Therefore, any jury verdict in the plaintiff's favor would necessarily challenge the FDA's safety and efficacy determinations as well as the design, manufacturing processes and warning labels the agency approved.
+• Safety and Effectiveness - Manufacturers typically argue that products liability claims clearly seek to impose state law requirements, which affect the safety and effectiveness of the medical device at issue, that are different from or in addition to those imposed by the FDA because the claims do nothing more than second-guess the exacting standards devel-

-To illustrate, in cases where a plaintiff alleges that a manufacturer was negligent in designing, testing and manufacturing a device, the manufacturer will argue that any such claims which seek, among other things, to redesign the device and change the manufacturing process by injecting a standard of care different from, or more than, the exacting standards imposed by the FDA are expressly preempted because the claims are directly at odds with the FDA's determination that the device is safe and effective without the changes.
+To illustrate, in a case where a plaintiff alleges that a manufacturer was negligent in designing, testing, and manufacturing a device, the manufacturer will argue that any such claims which seek to redesign the device and change the manufacturing process by injecting a standard of care different from, or more than, the exacting standards imposed by the FDA are expressly preempted because the claims are directly at odds with the FDA's determination that the device is safe and effective without the changes.

 The argument is the same with respect to failure to warn claims.
-Failure to warn claims necessarily depend on the impermissible contention that the FDA-approved label should contain something "in addition to or different from" the language that the FDA allowed or required.
+Plaintiffs' failure to warn claims necessarily depend on the impermissible contention that the FDA-approved label should contain something "in addition to or different from" the language the FDA allowed or required.
 Because the plaintiff seeks to prevail by imposing safety and effectiveness requirements other than those approved by the FDA in the PMA process, manufacturers have successfully argued that failure to warn claims are preempted.
-42
+43